vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 194, 6, K. II.
 42. 19, P I. 21.
 6 Sesatirtha-(under Go.)
 B 115.
 1 Setu-the supposed bridge (called

-Adam's Bridge) between Ramešvara and Ceylon said to have been built by Rāma with the assistance of Sugriva and his monkey hosts; Bh.
+Adam's Bridge) between Rameśvara and Ceylon said to have been built by Rāma with the assistance of Sugriva and his monkey hosts; Bh.
 VII.
 14. 31, X. 79.
 15 (Samudrasetu).
 G. I. 81.
 8, N. JI.
 76 (contains setu māhātmya), Adam's Peak in Ceylon has a famous foot-print which is venerated by Hindus, Buddhists, Christians and Moslems alike.
 Vide

 T. P. pp. 557-560 for māhātmya Setubandha---same as above.
 Vide T.